A Comprehensive Guide to 3D Models for Medical Image Segmentation

 Context: The model processes volumetric data from 3D MRI scans, where each voxel has intensity values for 4 different modalities, providing rich spatial and anatomical information for segmentation.

-Output: The output tensor from the SwinUNETR model is a 4D tensor representing the segmentation map of the input image.
+The output tensor from the SwinUNETR model is a 4D tensor representing the segmentation map of the input image.
 Here's the breakdown:

 • Shape: (B, C_out, H, W, D)

-• H, W, D: Spatial dimensions of the segmentation map (same as the input, (96, 96, 96)).
+• H, W, D: Spatial dimensions of the segmentation map (same as the input, (96, 96, 96), ensuring alignment with the input image).

 Example Output Shape: For a single batch:(1, 3, 96, 96, 96)